Yashasvi-Y/Adobe-Hackathon-2025/Adobe_1B/README.md

-# 🔍 Challenge 1B: Multi-Collection PDF Analysis
+# Challenge 1B: Multi-Collection PDF Analysis

 ## 🧠 Overview
-This project presents an advanced PDF analysis pipeline capable of processing **multiple document collections** and extracting **persona-based relevant sections** based on predefined tasks or use cases.
+This project presents an advanced PDF analysis pipeline capable of processing multiple document collections and extracting persona-based relevant sections based on predefined tasks or use cases.
 Each collection is driven by a specific persona and challenge ID, enabling accurate and contextual insights through structured JSON outputs.

 ---